TanStack/table/docs/api/core/column-def.md

 > 🧠 A column ID is optional when:
 >
-> - A data column is created with an object key accessor
+> - An accessor column is created with an object key accessor
 > - The column header is defined as a string

 ### `accessorKey`